-Many families have gardens to enjoy during the lockdown, but many others do not.
-To make sure everyone can enjoy the good weather this Easter weekend, we’ve put together a list of fun nature activities you can do inside or in the garden.
+Lots of families have gardens to enjoy, but many others do not.
+To make sure everyone can enjoy the good weather this weekend, we’ve put together a list of fun nature activities you can do inside or in the garden.

-With less planes and less light pollution resulting in clearer skies, the lockdown provides a great opportunity to stargaze.
+With less planes and less light pollution due to the pandemic resulting in clearer skies, it's a great opportunity to stargaze.
 It’s easy, too.
 All you have to do is look up at night!
 What can you see?
 The moon, planets, constellations, a shooting star?
 If you’ve got binoculars or a telescope, now’s the time to dust them off.

 The National Trust has some great tips for stargazing.